-In 2005, Oregon failed to meet the first goal, as outlined in the chart below.
-Per capita waste generation continues to increase, reaching 8.4 pounds per person per day in 2005.
+In 2005, Oregon failed to meet the first goal, as outlined in the chart at the end of this brief.
+Per capita waste generation continued to increase, reaching 8.4 pounds per person per day in 2005.

 Current Recycling Requirements for Local Governments